-Ruth Weiss is a Senior Associate in Greenspoon Marder’s Litigation practice group and leads Greenspoon Marder’s eDiscovery Services department.
+Ruth Weiss is a Certified Electronic Discovery Specialist and Senior Associate in Greenspoon Marder’s Litigation practice group.
+Ms. Weiss also leads Greenspoon Marder’s eDiscovery Services department.
 She is a graduate of the Cornell Law School and received her undergraduate degree from the University of Florida where she graduated with High Honors.

-Ms. Weiss advises clients on electronic discovery in both large and small scale complex litigation cases including timeshare litigation, and works directly with the legal team and outside vendors to manage eDiscovery projects ensuring that the proper processes and procedures for gathering, producing, and presenting evidence are followed.
-She also advises on the implementation of state-of-the-art platforms using analytics and Technology Assisted Review, Best Practices and advises clients on defensible, cost-effective, strategies for data preservation, collection, review, and production with an emphasis on controlling the scope of eDiscovery.
+Ms. Weiss advises clients on electronic discovery in small to large scale complex litigation cases and works directly with the firm’s legal teams and outside vendors to manage eDiscovery projects ensuring that the proper processes and procedures for preserving, gathering, producing, and presenting evidence are followed.
+She also advises on the implementation of state-of-the-art eDiscovery platforms using analytics and Technology Assisted Review, counsels on Best Practices and advises clients on defensible, cost-effective, strategies for data identification, preservation, collection, review, and production with an emphasis on controlling the scope of eDiscovery.
 Ms. Weiss is the liaison and manager of outside vendor relationships and is responsible for establishing and overseeing vendor contracts and monitoring costs.
+Ms. Weiss is also responsible for creating and presenting educational programs for members of the firm on eDiscovery.

 Ms. Weiss is also an experienced litigator who, prior to working with Greenspoon Marder, represented clients in commercial litigation matters including breach of contract; tortious interference; landlord tenant; community association; mediation; insurance defense; subrogation; first party property damage; Florida Unfair Trade Practices Act; non-compete agreements; elder abuse; Medicaid; defamation; bankruptcy; eviction; foreclosure; and enforcing money judgments in Florida and California.